 Pros: Can look great, and offer savings compared to conventional electric radiators, according to the manufacturers.

 Cons: Because infrared heaters are new on the market there is little or no independent evidence on how well they work in practice.
 Like conventional electric radiators they will use peak time electricity, not Economy 7, so are likely to be more expensive to run than storage heaters and will increase your carbon footprint for at least a few more years.

 The carbon footprint of a biomass boiler or wood-burning stove depends very much on the source of the wood.
-So, unsurprisingly, we haven’t been able to calculate the carbon footprint of it.
-In many cases, it is likely to be worse for the climate than gas-fired heating systems.
+In some cases it is likely to be worse for the climate than gas-fired heating systems.
 In urban areas wood burning is coming under the spotlight because of its contribution to air pollution (the intensity of which will vary enormously between models of stoves and burners).

-Opting for a heat pump, or a hybrid heat pump, is the best option if you have outside space.
+Opting for a heat pump is the best option if you have outside space.
 In our well insulated pre-1900 house we've fitted an air-source heat pump and a hot water cylinder (although in hindsight I wish we’d fitted a heat battery instead).
 For a more modern house an air-source heat pump would also be perfect.
-In less well insulated homes a hybrid heat pump with smart controls would be the best bet.
+In less well insulated homes, a high temperature heat pump might be better.

-If you don't want a heat pump, then a heat battery or high-heat retention storage heaters aren’t a bad fallback – their ability to deliver carbon footprint reductions will increase in line with an increase in renewable energy on the grid.
+If you don't want or can’t fit a heat pump, then a heat battery or high-heat retention storage heaters aren’t a bad fall back.
+Their ability to deliver carbon footprint reductions will increase in line with an increase in renewable energy on the grid.

-Whatever your choice, insulation is always going to be the best first move.
+Whatever your choice, energy-saving and insulation is always going to be the best first move.

 Fossil fuel companies are planning to launch over 30 new projects in the UK.